gamemanual0/gm0/source/docs/software/mecanum-drive.rst

 =========================================
 Mecanum Physics
 ===============
-A very common choice for drivetrain in FTC is mecanum drive, but we have noticed that not a lot of people know how they work or how to properly program them.
+A very common choice for drivetrain in FTC is :term:`mecanum drive <Mecanum Wheel>`, but we have noticed that not a lot of people know how they work or how to properly program them.
-Mecanum wheels have rollers at a 45° angle to the rest of the wheel.
+:term:`Mecanum wheels <Mecanum Wheel>` have rollers at a 45° angle to the rest of the wheel.
-Since these are in contact with the ground instead of something solid like in a traction wheel, instead of the wheel creating a force parallel to the orientation of the wheel, it creates one 45° from parallel.
+Since these are in contact with the ground instead of something solid like in a :term:`traction wheel`, instead of the wheel creating a force parallel to the orientation of the wheel, it creates one 45° from parallel.
 Depending on how the wheels are driven, X or Y components of the force vectors